Major Facility Siting Program

 On December 22, 2008 DEQ received an application for the Keystone-XL Pipeline, a 36-inch oil pipeline in eastern Montana.
 On April 15, 2011, the U.S. Department of State issued a Supplemental Draft Environmental Impact Statement (SDEIS).
 On September 2, 2011 the DOS released the Final EIS.
 Montana DEQ is a cooperating agency on the Final EIS.
 On March 30, 2012 DEQ issued a certificate of Compliance for the project.
 It may be viewed at the Keystone Certificate page.

-UPDATE: On July 8, 2008, DEQ posted the first part of the application for the Mountain States Transmission Intertie (MSTI), a proposed 500-kV line from south of Townsend to Southern Idaho.
+On July 8, 2008, DEQ posted the first part of the application for the Mountain States Transmission Intertie (MSTI), a proposed 500-kV line from south of Townsend to Southern Idaho.
 DEQ partnered with the US Bureau of Land Management to prepare an environmental impact statement (EIS) for the project.
 Release of the draft EIS was delayed while the courts resolved a lawsuit regarding consultation between the State and local governments, and to allow completion of work for federal requirements related to greater sage grouse and cultural resources.
 In October 2012, DEQ received a letter from NorthWestern Energy indicating the company would postpone the MSTI project.
-Upon receipt of this letter, DEQ has suspended its environmental review of the MSTI project.
+Upon receipt of this letter, DEQ suspended its environmental review of the MSTI project.

 Montana Alberta Tie 230 kV Transmission Line - Construction completed February 2013.